k3s-io/k3s/tests/TESTING.md

 ```

 The **Snapshotter** test requires that k3s binary is built at `dist/artifacts/k3s`.
-It are invoked similarly, i.e. `vagrant up`, but with different sets of named shell provisioners.
+It is invoked similarly, i.e. `vagrant up`, but with different sets of named shell provisioners.
 Take a look at the individual Vagrantfiles and/or the Github Actions workflows that harness them to get
 an idea of how they can be invoked.